 The Bullis seal has undergone several transformations and variations since the School was founded in 1930.
 Today’s seal includes both traditional and modern elements.

-View the previous versions of the seal, and learn about how each served as a visual window in the School’s history and evolution.
+View the new and previous versions of the seal, and learn about how each served as a visual window in the School’s history and evolution.

 The candle, book, and anchor were more prominently featured and newly illustrated in a fresh contemporary style within the seal format.
 The Latin motto was replaced at this time with the words “Curans, Commovens, Communitas” to reflect the concept of a caring, challenging, community.